exgpcp/RI/README.md

 sbatch Pythoncode.slurm

-all "table_results_*.py" could be run seperately to obtain results in table 1 and 2.
+all "table_results_*.py" could be run seperately to obtain results in table 1 and 2 after the above two sbatch codes.

 ##########Real examples: